yoctoproject/poky/documentation/ref-manual/variables.rst

       that the kernel understands the machine name as "intel-core2-32".
       However, the OpenEmbedded build system understands the machine as "core2-32-intel-common".

+   :term:`KMETA_AUDIT`
+      When inheriting the :ref:`ref-classes-kernel-yocto` class, the
+      :term:`KMETA_AUDIT` variable enables or disables auditing of Linux Kernel configuration.
+The default value for this variable is "yes", and auditing is enabled.
+Set this variable to an empty string to disable auditing.

+   :term:`KMETA_AUDIT_WERROR`
+      When inheriting the :ref:`ref-classes-kernel-yocto` class and when the :term:`KMETA_AUDIT` and the :term:`KMETA_AUDIT_WERROR` variables are set to non-empty strings, produce an error if Linux kernel configuration problems were detected, instead of warnings only.
+For more details on the Linux Kernel configuration auditing feature, see :term:`KCONF_AUDIT_LEVEL` and :term:`KCONF_BSP_AUDIT_LEVEL`.

    :term:`KTYPE`
       Defines the kernel type to be used in assembling the configuration.